Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 Other codecs are generally not recommended.
-Formats like Monkey's Audio and TAK provide very little gain over FLAC, while not being as widely supported, and — in the case of TAK — closed source.
+Formats like Monkey's Audio and TAK provide very little gain over FLAC, while not being as widely supported, and—in the case of TAK—closed source.
 DTS-HD MA and Dolby THD are much less efficient than FLAC, and are also closed source.
 MP3 is simply obsolete,
 and Vorbis has been superseded by opus.
 DTS and AC-3 provide even worse compression than MP3, and don't have any reasonable, free encoders.
+In short—don't bother,
-In short - don't bother, unless you really have to, for some reason.
+unless you really have to, for some reason.

 [FLAC]: https://xiph.org/flac/download.html
 [qaac]: https://sites.google.com/site/qaacpage/cabinet
 [opus]: https://opus-codec.org/downloads/

 ### Lossless or lossy?